saramorrin/battleships/README.md

 ![Website Preview](readme.images/landing-page.jpg)
 ![Website Preview](readme.images/play-game.jpg)

 # Site Design Considerations

 ### User Expectations
+- The game should be engaging for the player, providing fun and joy.
+- It should define a clear goal for the player.
-- The game should be engaging for the player and clearly display a winner and a loser after each turn.
+- It should clearly display a winner and a loser after each turn.
+- It should be challenging and give incentive to the player to want to return to play again.

 ## Colour Scheme and Font